grannycart/by-sound-alone/index.md

 ## More information:
 **Update, May '23**: A major revision is nearing completion.
-The new version tightens up the story quite a bit (quantitatively, by about 20k words) and fixes some of the motivations of the central characters that nearly every test reader commented on.
+The new version tightens up the story quite a bit (quantitatively, by more than 20k words) and fixes some of the motivations of the central characters that nearly every test reader commented on.
 That is primarily to say that if you have stumbled on this page and are now considering reading this book, I urge you to hold off a few more weeks and wait for this revised (and potentially final) version to be published.
 The new version will also be under a Creative Commons license and will be free to download as an e-book.

-Above you can read a complete (120k+ words, 400+ pages) draft of a novel for free.
+Above you can read a complete (118k+ words, 400+ pages) draft of a novel for free.
 It's about submarines.
 Not nuclear submarines, or modern submarines, or any kind of submarine that actually existed.
 It is about _cargo_ submarines.
 In a mid-century Earth where, due to the economic